t-data-h/trino-on-k8s/README.md

 kubectl get svc trino-coordinator-service -n trino --no-headers | awk '{ print $4 }'
 ```

+## Cleanup

+The secrets needed for the components are written to **/base/secrets.env for kustomize
+to consume on *build* and should be cleaned up after deployment by running `make clean`.

 ## Trino CLI

 Trino CLI can be acquired [here](https://repo1.maven.org/maven2/io/trino/trino-cli/408/trino-cli-408-executable.jar)